PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Create the Configuration in the NGFW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Before modifying the configuration, ensure you have a snapshot of the `before` configuration of your NGFW saved, we will use
+    Before modifying the configuration, ensure you have a snapshot of the `before/baseline` configuration of your NGFW saved,
-    this saved snapshot to perform an offline configuration difference later.
-To do this click on the **Devices** tab of your NGFW,
+    we will use this saved snapshot to perform an offline configuration difference later.
+To do this navigate through
-    then click on the **Setup** tab and then the **Operations** tab.
-Here you can click on **Save named configuration snapshot** to
-    save the current NGFW config.
+    **Devices->Setup->Operations->Save named configuration snapshot** to save the current NGFW config.

     .. image:: /images/set_command_tutorial/save_config_snapshot.png
         :width: 600